What is PBIS?

 The development of the site was very intensive, requiring advanced planning and a massive and detailed outline of the site structure, pages, layout, etc. There were over 200 pages to write and construct and hundreds of resources and links to find.
 The entire project, from conception to going live, took over 2 years.
 The site will continue to be updated, expanded and further developed on an ongoing basis.

-8. Is PBIS World associated with or connected to any groups, organizations, associations, government agencies, institutions, etc?
+Is PBIS World associated / connected to any groups, organizations, associations, government agencies, institutions, etc?

 PBIS World is in no way affiliated, associated, or connected with any other website, entity, or federal, state, or local government agency, department, program, policy, or initiative.
 I created and developed PBIS World, including all the web, logo, and graphic design and published it to the web.
 I maintain the site and answer all the emails.
 PBIS World is my own personal project intended to be a resource and reference for anyone anywhere who chooses to use it.